Venkatesh-108/SRM_RAG_FINAL/README.md

 # SRM AI Doc Assist

-A comprehensive RAG (Retrieval-Augmented Generation) system for Dell SRM guides with advanced chunking, hybrid retrieval, and Ollama integration.
+A comprehensive RAG (Retrieval-Augmented Generation) system for HCL SRM guides with advanced chunking, hybrid retrieval, and Ollama integration.
 The system provides both a command-line interface and a web API for querying SRM documentation.

 > **🤖 Built with Llama** - This system is powered by Llama 3.2 and operates under the Llama 3.2 Community License.